Chris Candido: Extreme Championship Wrestling (1996–1999)

 After leaving the WWF, Candido returned to ECW at High Incident in October 1996.
 He became part of the revived Triple Threat stable alongside Shane Douglas.
 While in the Triple Threat with the nickname "No Gimmicks Needed", he developed a rivalry with fellow member Lance Storm, who was soon replaced by Bam Bam Bigelow.
-However, Candido teamed with Storm to win the ECW Tag Team Championship on December 5, 1997 at Better Than Ever, from Doug Furnas and Phil Lafon.
+However, Candido teamed with Storm to win the ECW Tag Team Championship on December 5, 1997, at Better Than Ever, from Doug Furnas and Phil Lafon.
 Despite being a reluctant team who hated each other, Candido and Storm had a lengthy championship run.
 The duo held the titles for approximately six months until they lost them on June 26, 1998, to Sabu and Rob Van Dam.

 Candido made his final appearance with ECW in December 1999.

+He was supposed to show up at the One Night Stand Pay-per-view for a match but he died two months beforehand.

 World Championship Wrestling (2000)

 In March 2000, Candido debuted in World Championship Wrestling (WCW).
-He immediately began competing in the cruiserweight division, winning the vacant WCW Cruiserweight Championship in a six-way match at Spring Stampede on April 16, 2000 by pinning The Artist with assistance from the debuting Tammy Lynn Sytch.
+He immediately began competing in the cruiserweight division, winning the vacant WCW Cruiserweight Championship in a six-way match at Spring Stampede on April 16, 2000, by pinning The Artist with assistance from the debuting Tammy Lynn Sytch.
 On the following episode of WCW Monday Nitro, Candido and Sytch defeated The Artist and his valet Paisley in a mixed tag team match.
 At Slamboree, Candido successfully defended his title against The Artist.
-His reign lasted until May 15, 2000 when he and Sytch faced Crowbar and Daffney in a mixed tag team match with Candido's title on the line, with Daffney pinning Sytch to become the new Cruiserweight Champion.
+His reign lasted until May 15, 2000, when he and Sytch faced Crowbar and Daffney in a mixed tag team match with Candido's title on the line, with Daffney pinning Sytch to become the new Cruiserweight Champion.

 In June 2000, Candido briefly aligned himself with The New Blood before reforming the Triple Threat with Shane Douglas and Bam Bam Bigelow.
 He left WCW later that month.

 Independent circuit (2000–2005)

 Candido had two runs with Xtreme Pro Wrestling (XPW).
 The first was in 2000, and he won the XPW World Heavyweight Championship before leaving for WCW.
 The second run was from late 2002 until the company's final show in 2003.
-Also Candido and Tammy Sytch wrestled in Puerto Rico for the World Wrestling Council in 2003 feuding with Primo Colon and in addition held the WWC World Television title.
+Candido and Tammy Sytch also wrestled in Puerto Rico for the World Wrestling Council in 2003 feuding with Primo Colon and in addition held the WWC World Television title.